 Tips for making Broccoli Chicken Casserole with Egg Noodles in 30 minutes

-- Use a big stock steamer pot cook the noodles and the broccoli at the same time.
+- Use a big stock steamer pot to cook the noodles and the broccoli at the same time.
 I place the broccoli on top of the noodles when cooking in a steamer pot.
-Also, you can use the steam-able microwave broccoli and cook it in the microwave while the noodles are cooking.
+Also, you can use the steamable microwave broccoli and cook it in the microwave while the noodles are cooking.

 - Use pre-cooked chicken.
 I try to keep pre-cooked chicken stocked in my freezer.
-I usually do a large batch once every couple weeks, so I can have it on hand for quick meals like this.
+I usually do a large batch once every couple of weeks, so I can have it on hand for quick meals like this.
 Rotisserie chicken or canned chicken works great, too.

 - Use condensed cream of chicken soup instead of making your own white sauce.